 - You owe no tax when the ISOs are granted.

 - You owe no regular tax when you exercise the ISOs.

-- If you sell the stock after holding the shares at least one year from the date of exercise and two years from the date the ISOs were granted, you pay tax on the sale at your long-term capital gains rate.
+- If you sell the stock after holding the options for at least one year and then holding the shares for at least one year from the exercise date, you pay tax on the sale at your long-term capital gains rate.
+(Depending on what happens with proposed tax law changes and your income level, this could end up being the same as your ordinary rate.)
 You also may owe the NIIT.

 - If you sell the stock before long-term capital gains treatment applies, a “disqualifying disposition” occurs and any gain is taxed as compensation at ordinary-income rates.
 (Disqualified dispositions aren’t, however, subject to FICA and Medicare tax, including the additional 0.9% Medicare tax.)

 Warning: If you don’t sell the stock in the year of exercise, a tax “preference” item is created for the difference between the stock’s FMV and the exercise price (the “bargain element”) that can trigger the AMT.
 A future AMT credit, however, should mitigate this AMT hit.
 Plus, you may now be at lower AMT risk because of the higher AMT exemption and exemption phaseout range under the TCJA.
 Consult your tax advisor because the rules are complex.